King Diamond: King Diamond

 Diamond made an appearance at Ozzfest on 9 August 2008 at Frisco, Texas alongside Metallica, performing a medley of Mercyful Fate songs previously released on Metallica's Garage Inc. album.
 He also performed a cover of the Pantera song "A New Level" with Vinnie Paul, Scott Ian, Max Cavalera, and Nick Bowcott.

 In 2009, Diamond was revealed to be a playable character for the rhythm game Guitar Hero: Metallica, appearing with Mercyful Fate's song "Evil".
 The player must complete the song on any instrument and any difficulty to unlock the character.

 On 29 November 2010, Diamond was taken to the hospital, where doctors discovered several blockages in his arteries due to his heavy smoking habit.
 They determined that he had had several heart attacks and that he needed triple-bypass surgery, during which time he was medically dead for five hours.
 The surgery was performed successfully and on 11 December 2010 it was announced that he was at home recovering.
 All his musical projects were placed on hold.

 On 7 December 2011, Diamond appeared on stage with Metallica at the Fillmore in San Francisco to celebrate Metallica's 30th anniversary.

 In June 2012, Diamond performed his comeback concert at Sweden Rock Festival.

 On Saturday 8 September 2012, Diamond appeared along with Mark Tremonti on VH1 Classic's That Metal Show discussing his surgery and various details about upcoming events.

 He appeared on Volbeat's 2013 album, Outlaw Gentlemen & Shady Ladies, providing guest vocals on the track "Room 24".
+This collaboration resulted in another Grammy nomination for Best Metal Performance at the 56th Annual Grammy Awards.
 In August 2013 Diamond performed at Open Air Bloodstock Festival, UK.

 Slayer was chosen to headline the 2015 Rockstar Energy Mayhem Festival.
 The bands HELLYEAH, King Diamond, The Devil Wears Prada, Thy Art Is Murder, Jungle Rot, Sister Sin, Sworn In, Shattered Sun, Feed Her To The Sharks, Code Orange and Kissing Candice also participated in the Rockstar Tour.

+In 2018, King Diamond began work on its thirteenth studio album, which would be divided into two parts to connect with its theme.
+The first part of the series was later revealed to be titled The Institute; the title has since been changed to Saint Lucifer's Hospital 1920.
+Originally intended for release in 2020, it faced multiple delays before its planned release in 2026.
+This delay was in part due to Diamond taking his time on perfecting new material by both the King Diamond band and the reunited Mercyful Fate.

+In November of 2025 Diamond was honored by the Danish Arts Foundation and was given the lifetime honour for his "very special efforts and contributions to Danish art and cultural life."
+In addition Diamond will receive a yearly 189,000 Danish Krona (about $26,000) grant from the foundation for the rest of his life.